aspose-cells/Aspose.Cells-for-C/README.md

 # Aspose.Cells for C++

-[Aspose.Cells for C++](https://products.aspose.com/cells/cpp) is an Excel Spreadsheet Programming API allowing software developers to manipulate and convert spreadsheet files from within their own applications.
+[Aspose.Cells for C++](https://products.aspose.com/cells/cpp) is an Excel Spreadsheet Programming API allowing software developers to manipulate and convert spreadsheet files from within their applications.
 A combination of APIs and GUI controls - Aspose.Cells for C++ speeds up Microsoft Excel programming and conversion.

-This repository contains [Examples](Examples) for [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) to help you learn and write your own applications.
+This repository contains [Examples](Examples) for [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) to help you learn and write your applications.

 <p align="center">
   <a title="Download ZIP" href="https://github.com/aspose-cells/Aspose.Cells-for-c/archive/master.zip">